unreso1veed/SeleniumPy/readme.md

 Examples of autotests on Python Selenium written for sverh.tech
 ---------
 based on Selenium

 includes local chromedriver

 #later will be removed

+ based on public information, used only as example